michaeldijk/breakingbadme/README.md

 The site had to be well visible on all devices, have an interactive and intuitive design, and, look pleasing to the eye.

 ### Who is the website for?
+People who are fans of Breaking Bad, and want to know more about the series.
+There is a **"Trivia"** (`trivia.html`) page testing user's knowledge about the series, and all the information that the trivia covers, can be found on the site.

+There is also an interactive **"places"** (`places.html`) page, which gives some insights in the locations where it was filmed.

 ### Who is the Owner?